netxms/netxms-doc/admin/appendix.rst

     - Yes
   * - Housekeeper.DisableCollectedDataCleanup
     - Disable automatic cleanup of collected DCI data during housekeeper run.
-    - 0
+    - false
     - No
   * - Housekeeper.StartTime
     - Time when housekeeper starts.
 Housekeeper deletes expired log recored and DCI data as well as cleans removed objects.
     - 02:00
     - Yes
   * - Housekeeper.Throttle.HighWatermark
     - If database writer queue length (in queue elements) exceeds this number, housekeeper process is paused.
     - 250000
     - No
   * - Housekeeper.Throttle.LowWatermark
     - If housekeeper got paused due to DB writer queue reaching Housekeeper.Throttle.HighWatermark, it will resume operation when DB writer queue becomes lower then this setting.
     - 50000
     - No
   * - ICMP.CollectPollStatistics
     - Collect ICMP poll statistics for all nodes by default.
 See :ref:`icmp-ping` chapter for information.
     - 1
     - No
   * - ICMP.PingSize
     - Size of ICMP packets (in bytes, excluding IP header size) used for status polls.
     - 46
     - Yes
   * - ICMP.PingTimeout